polywrap/specification/spec/components/Web3API_Plugins.md

 When creating a new Web3API client instance, user can specify [URI redirects](Web3API_Client.md#uri-resolution-algorithm) to a plugin for any given URI.

-These are currently existing plugins:
+These are the currently existing plugins:

 - ENS
 - Ethereum